Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 Borax

-The sugar will attract the ants as I did with the honey however with the borax the ants will bring that back to the colony.
+The sugar will attract the ants as I did with the honey; however, with the Borax, the ants will bring that back to the colony.

-What happens is that the Borax messes with the ants’ digestive track eventually killing them but it’s a slow death.
+What happens is that the Borax messes with the ants’ digestive tract, eventually killing themBorax it’s a slow death.

-Products To Control Household Ants, and Garden Ants
+Products To Control Household and Garden Ants

 I’d love to read your experiences in the comments below.